offlineland/offlineland/README.md

 ### Game:
 - store numbers (figure out how they are saved, then do the same thing as possessions)
-- enable the ads-disabled setting by default

 ### Further features:
-- interface at `/` to list available areas
-    - make the "download area" button actually work (make a fetch for the SW to intercept, SW dls and caches area, add fancy UI animations when done)
+- Main screen:
-    - also list snaps for that area?
+    - also list snaps for an area?
 And buttons to teleport to it.
 The SW can handle placing people anywhere
         - hand-picked snaps?
         - same thing for placenames?
     - list subareas? only subareas that one has visited?